Solfeggietto

 Solfeggietto (H 220, Wq.
 117: 2) is a short solo keyboard piece in C minor composed in 1766 by Carl Philipp Emanuel Bach.
-According to Powers 2002, the work is correctly called Solfeggio, although the Solfeggietto title is widely used today.
-Owens refers to the work as a toccata.
+Although the Solfeggietto title is widely used today, according to Powers 2002, the work is correctly called Solfeggio, but the author provides no evidence for this.
+Thomas Owens refers to the work as a toccata.

 Qualities

 The work is unusual for a keyboard piece in that the main theme and some other passages are fully monophonic, i.e. only one note is played at a time.
 The piece is commonly assigned to piano students and appears in many anthologies; pedagogically it fosters the playing of an even sixteenth note rhythm by alternating hands.

 This piece is easily Bach's best-known, to the point that Paul Corneilson's introduction to The Essential C.P.E.
 Bach is subtitled "Beyond the Solfeggio in C Minor".
 Owens also describes it as C. P. E. Bach's most famous work.

-The work is often performed by left-hand alone.